Home Tutorials Training Consulting Books Company Contact us

 3.6.
 Specifying modes inside the regular expression

 You can add the mode modifiers to the start of the regex.
-To specify multiple modes, simply put them together as in (?ismx).
+To specify multiple modes, put them together as in (?ismx).

 • (?i) makes the regex case insensitive.